 Open: Mon–Fri 6.30am–6.30pm

 Pilpel specialise in super-fresh falafel with very tasty fillings.
-Lunchtime is busy but the queues move fast.
+It’s very popular at lunchtime but the queue moves fast.

 Address: Unit 5, Queen’s Head Passage, Paternoster Square, London EC4M 7DZ